Original Medicare (Parts A & B): Hospice Care

 Things to know

-Only your loved one's primary care provider or a hospice provider can certify terminally illness with a life expectancy of 6 months or less.
-After 6 months, your loved one can continue to get hospice care in accordance with the folliowing:
+Only a primary care provider or a hospice provider can certify terminally illness with a life expectancy of 6 months or less.
+After 6 months, you or your loved one can continue to get hospice care in accordance with the following:

 Medicare won't cover any of these once the hospice benefit starts:

-Contact the hospice team before getting any of these services or your loved one might have to pay the entire cost.
+Contact the hospice team before getting any of these services or you or your loved one might have to pay the entire cost.

 Care for other conditions

-After the hospice benefit starts, your loved one can still get covered services for conditions not related to their terminal illness.
+After the hospice benefit starts, the member can still get covered services for conditions not related to their terminal illness.
 Original Medicare will pay for covered services for any health problems that aren’t part of the terminal illness and related conditions.
-However, your loved one must pay the deductible and coinsurance amounts for all Medicare-covered services received to treat health problems that aren’t part of the terminal illness and related conditions.
+However, the member must pay the deductible and coinsurance amounts for all Medicare-covered services received to treat health problems that aren’t part of the terminal illness and related conditions.

 Medicare Advantage plan or other Medicare health plan

-If your loved one stays in their Medicare Advantage plan, they can choose to get services not related to their terminal illness from either network providers or other Medicare providers.
+If the member stays in their Medicare Advantage plan, they can choose to get services not related to their terminal illness from either network providers or other Medicare providers.

-If your loved one chooses to leave hospice care, their Medicare Advantage plan coverage won't start again until the first of the following month.
+If you or your loved one chooses to leave hospice care, their Medicare Advantage plan coverage won't start again until the first of the following month.

 Stopping hospice care